KEO-cls-eedi/specification/doc/clseedi.md

 1. The backend
 2. The local device

+ The local device may represent multiple subsequent devices connected to it, which can be addressed independently.
  The communication primitives are as follows:

-- The backend sends `control` messages to the local device, the local device acknowledges them with an `ack` message
+- The backend sends `control` messages to the local device (or one of connected subsequent devices), the local device acknowledges them with an `ack` message
-- The local device sends `state` messages to the backend
+- The local device sends `state` messages to the backend, that represent its own state or the state of a subsequent device
 - Both sides can request an update of `control` or `state` respectively by sending a `read` message

 @startuml